Trees of a forest with a moody grey sky

 Funerals don’t need to be environmentally damaging.
 They can even have a positive impact on the planet, as in the case of human composting.

 At Earth, we call our proprietary human composting process ‘soil transformation’.
 Our process is net carbon neutral.
-We operate the most advanced human composting facility in the world, which uses 100% renewable energy and provides a serene environment that mirrors the beauty of the process.
+We operate the most advanced human composting facilities in the world, which use 100% renewable energy and provide a serene environment that mirrors the beauty of the process.

 Families choose how much soil they would like returned – to scatter or plant – and the remainder is sent to our beautiful conservation sites for land restoration projects.
 Our soil transformation process therefore not only avoids environmental harm, but actively benefits the planet for years to come.